-- Before positioning axes with M91 or M92, and before a TOOL CALL block, reset the FUNCTION TCPM function. - To avoid contour damage, use only Ball-nose cutters for face milling operations.
-In combination with other tool shapes, you should check the NC program for possible contour damage using the graphical simulation.
+- Before positioning axes with M91 or M92, and before a TOOL CALL block, reset the FUNCTION TCPM function. - Only use ball-nose cutters for face milling in order to avoid contour damage.
+In combination with other tool shapes, make sure to use graphic simulation to test the NC program for possible contour damages.